rumpkernel/rumprun-packages/rust/README.md

     cd rumprun-packages/rust
     make -j4

-Rust has the following host dependencies:
+Rust and cargo have the following host dependencies:

    * `g++` 4.7 or `clang++` 3.x
    * `python` 2.6 or later (but not 3.x)
    * GNU `make` 3.81 or later
    * `curl`
    * `git`
+   * `cmake` (for cargo only)
+   * OpenSSL headers (`libssl-dev` on Ubuntu, for cargo only)

-You will also need a decent Internet connection, at least 1.5 GB of RAM and around five GB of disk space.
+You will also need a decent Internet connection, at least 1.5 GB of RAM and at least 6 GB of disk space.
 Be aware, compiling Rust can easily take two hours or more.

 The toolchain will be installed in `build/destdir`.
 In order to use it, you